 Asbestos in storage heaters was typically found in one of a few forms; either as loose fill, a textured board insulation or as fluffy, almost fabric strips around seams.
 The issue, of course, is that identifying any of these usually means opening the heater and risking disturbing the asbestos.

-This boils down to one question: when did they stop putting asbestos in storage heaters?
 In the UK, the general use and importation of asbestos was banned in 1999.
 However, the use of asbestos in insulation materials was outlawed as early as 1973, meaning that any heaters made post-1974 should be asbestos-free.

 It’s worth noting though that some heaters made before the ban may have been fitted after 1974 while stocks were still available.